 They can also be caused by dog food or certain ingredients.
 Because there are many possible causes, an allergy screening test is often recommended to diagnose the exact allergen.

-Many veterinarians will offer both skin and blood tests depending on which suits your dog best.
-The results from these tests will help you find the best ways to reduce allergen contact in the home and outside.
-Some medications and soothing home remedies can help your dog feel much better or he may a prescription treatment.
+Veterinarians will do both skin and blood tests.
+The results will help you find the best ways to reduce allergen contact in your house.

-Like humans, dogs can suddenly develop allergies at any time in their lives, even when they previously didn’t have any problems.
-Any dog can be susceptible to allergies, but it is slightly more common in Terrier, Retriever and Setter breeds.
+Like humans, dogs can suddenly develop allergies at any time during their lifetime, even when they previously didn’t have any issues.

-Some of the most common dog allergens are:
+Some of the most common allergens causing eye allergies in dogs include:

 - Tree and grass pollen